Locomotion of the generalized Purcell's swimmer : Modelling, controllability and motion primitives: Acknowledgment

 \section{Acknowledgment}

-A part of this work was accomplished by the second author during his tenure as a Pratt and Whitney Chair Professor in the Department of Aerospace Engineering, Indian Institute of Science.
+A part of this work was accomplished by the second author during his tenure as a Pratt and Whitney Chair Professor in the Department of Aerospace Engineering, Indian Institute of Sciences, Bengaluru, India.